 Strategic Partnerships in Advanced Computing @ NERSC

 Scientific computing is an increasingly important ingredient in technological innovation.
 The same HPC capabilities that enable scientific discovery can be powerful tools in energy resource modeling, device simulation, and model-based design.
-Through allocation programs described below, NERSC partners with researchers in public and private sectors to develop new capabilities in modeling, simulation and data analytics.
-Over 5,000 scientists from national labs, academia, and industry use NERSC.
-With decades of experience in providing advanced scientific computing and data services to Office of Science funded teams NERSC also partners with public and private sector researchers to advance HPC capabilities and their impact. »Read more about who uses NERSC.
+Through allocation programs described below, NERSC partners with researchers in public and private sectors to develop new capabilities in modeling, simulation, and data analytics.
+Thousands of scientists from national labs, academia, and industry use NERSC.
+With decades of experience in providing advanced scientific computing and data services to Office of Science funded teams NERSC also partners with public and private sector researchers to advance HPC capabilities and their impact.

 Partnering with NERSC